Hillview, Singapore: Industrial Past

-From the early 1940s to the late 80s, Hillview was an industrial precinct with factories such as the Old Ford Motor Factory (built in 1941), Castrol Oil Company, Union Carbide, Cycle & Carriage Daimler-Benz car assembly plant (built in 1965) and Hume Pipe Company factory (lease in Hume Avenue granted in 1927).
+From the early 1940s to the late 80s, Hillview was an industrial precinct, home to factories such as the Old Ford Motor Factory (built in 1941), Castrol Oil Company, Union Carbide, Cycle & Carriage Daimler-Benz car assembly plant (built in 1965) and Hume Pipe Company factory (lease in Hume Avenue granted in 1927).
 Today, only the Old Ford Motor factory remains, as the other factories have made way for private residential developments.

 The KTM Malayan Railway used to operate passenger and freight services that ran through Hillview, from Malaysia in the north to Tanjong Pagar railway station in the south.
 Two railway truss bridges spanning across the undulating terrain near Hillview are of heritage significance.
 Under a bilateral agreement signed between Singapore and Malaysia in 2010, the railway land was returned to Singapore.
 Since then, the railway land has largely been kept untouched and has only recently been actively redeveloped as a green corridor, with access points being gradually added throughout the 24-km stretch of land.
 It includes a new bridge over Hillview Road completed in 2023.